 Take Action

 Contact our congressmen.
-Call and email them to request action on ICE abuses and urge them to oppose the funding bill until it includes substantive reforms.
+Call and email them to request action on ICE abuses and urge them to oppose a funding bill for those agencies until it includes substantive reforms.
 Murkowski (202) 224-6665,Sullivan (202) 224-3004, Begich (202) 225-5765

 Our delegation should hear that Alaskans want them to act to curb immigration enforcement abuses.
 Begich, Murkowski, and Sullivan need to know they will be held accountable at the ballot box if they do nothing.